TRANSLATION BUREAU

 Time: 1-4 hours.

 STEP 3.
-On this step, you have to apply for refurbishing your visa.
-In Moscow the place where you can do it is: ГУ МВД России по г. Москве Специальное подразделение УВМ (Ulitsa Pokrovka sorok dva, ул. Покровка, 42, Москва).
+At this step, you have to apply to refurbish your visa.
+In Moscow, the place where you can do it is: ГУ МВД России по г. Москве Специальное подразделение УВМ (Ulitsa Pokrovka sorok dva, ул. Покровка, 42, Москва).

 Visiting hours: Monday, Tuesday, Thursday – 9:00-17:00